-A summary of common/collective trust funds, including balances and restrictions on redemption as of December 31, 2019 and 2018, is as follows:
+A summary of common/collective trust funds, including balances and restrictions on redemption as of December 31, 2020 and 2019, is as follows:

-Unfunded Redemption Frequency Redemption December 31, 2019 Fair Value Commitments (If Currently Eligible) Notice Period Short-term cash \$ 17,371,715 None Daily Same day Unfunded Redemption Frequency Redemption December 31, 2018 Fair Value Commitments (If Currently Eligible) Notice Period Short-term cash \$ 12,408,540 None Daily Same day Equity funds 238,493,493 None Daily or monthly 1 to 11 days Fixed income funds 9,024,940 None Monthly 8 to 9 days Other mutual funds 1,465,480 None Monthly or quarterly 1 to 30 days

-These categories include common trust funds, unit investment trusts, and real estate investment trusts that are not actively traded on public exchanges.
+December 31, 2020 Fair Value Unfunded Commitments Redemption Frequency (If Currently Eligible) Redemption Notice Period Short-term cash \$ 6,454,133 None Daily Same day December 31, 2019 Fair Value Unfunded Commitments Redemption Frequency (If Currently Eligible) Redemption Notice Period Short-term cash \$ 17,371,715 None Daily Same day trusts that are not actively traded on public exchanges.
 While these funds are similar in many respects to mutual funds, they impose limitations or restrictions on the ability to redeem shares.
 The corresponding fair values of the investments in these funds are estimated using the estimated fair values provided by the fund.